 Feeling lost and frustrated?
 It’s okay to ask for help or support from your leaders, mentors, or other members of your team you feel comfortable and safe with.
 Let them know what this training could provide you and the company.
 Looking into training for yourself doesn’t have to be expensive either.
 There are plenty of cold calling courses and resources available on social media.
 However, if you feel you aren’t getting the training or support you need and your concerns are not being addressed, it may be time to look for another position elsewhere.

 Remember, practice makes perfect.
 There is nothing to be embarrassed about or afraid of.
-Call reluctance is something that can hold you back from making the type of income you deserve.
+Fear of cold calling and call reluctance is something that can hold you back from making the type of income you deserve.
 Don’t let it control you!
 You can always send us a message through our website chatbot and we can schedule a time to talk about your cold calling needs.